-The Floating Island Project is stewarded by nonprofit organisations the Seasteading Institute and Blue Frontiers.
-Backed with original investment from Paypal co-founder, Peter Thiel, the project team could have up to $50 million burning a hole in their Speedo’s.
-The project has lofty ambitions too, this is no floating island resort, aiming to offer solutions to the problems of rising sea levels and sustainable development.
+The Floating Island Project is stewarded by nonprofit organizations the Seasteading Institute and Blue Frontiers.
+Backed with original investment from Paypal co-founder, Peter Thiel, the project team could have up to $50 million burning a hole in their Speedos.
+The project has lofty ambitions, too.
+This is no floating island resort.
+The objective is to offer solutions to the problems of rising sea levels and sustainable development.

 However, Seasteading President and ‘Aquapreneur’, Joe Quirk, believes housing costs will initially reflect the same prices to be found in the London and New York real estate markets.
 So, not everyone will be able to dip their toes in the waters of this floating island paradise.

-The new floating societies are not only envisioned to help combat climate change but create communities that have the ability to operate outside the jurisdiction of regular government.
-But wouldn’t a de-centralised government or society need it’s own currency?
-Well, they’ve already thought of that and the community also known as a ‘seasteading’ will have an economy powered by it’s own bitcoin alternative named Vayron.
-Which does sound like a plausible name for a super villain in a Bond film.
+The new floating societies are envisioned to help combat climate change and create communities that can operate outside the jurisdiction of regular government.
+But wouldn’t a de-centralized government or society need its own currency?
+Well, they’ve already thought of that.
+The community, also known as a ‘seasteading,’ will have an economy powered by its own bitcoin alternative named Vayron, which does sound like a plausible name for a supervillain in a Bond film.